ORGANIZED COURSES

-Our organized courses offer recommended reading from books available in our Raffles Legacy and Learning site, a substantial Coursebook specific to the topic addressed and course content containing key questions, short introductory readings, summaries of e-lessons, video e-lesson access, examples and templates for you to complete, and an end-of-module checklist.
+Our organized courses offer recommended reading from books available in our Raffles Legacy and Learning site, a substantial Coursebook specific to the topic addressed and course content containing key questions, short introductory readings, summaries of e-lessons, video e-lesson access, examples and templates for you to complete, and an

-In each course, attention is paid to both the ‘hard’ (technical) and ‘soft’ (people-related) issues that required addressing for you to get the best possible outcome from your engagement with the particular coursework at hand.
+In each course, attention is paid to both the ‘hard’ (technical) and ‘soft’ (people-related) issues that require addressing for you to get the best possible outcome from your engagement with the particular coursework at hand.

 Courses are offered in three different formats:

-These courses contain an introduction and between 4-7 modules and provide basic information on critical topics.
-These courses are shorter in length than either Core Courses or MasterClasses, and can be pursued as standalone exercises or combined with other courses to expand on the material addressed.
 The Foundations of Legacy course is included here as it provides a common foundation to all other course, ensuring that all strategies and plans reflect appropriate understanding and guidance from the content on family history, culture, challenges, purpose, vision and values.

 These courses are approximately 8-10 modules in length and provide information and opportunities for you to develop your own strategies in specific areas within the four key areas described below.

-These are the most advanced and comprehensive courses with between 12-16 modules in each course.
-They provide a ‘deep dive’ into material which ensures that you have a chance to understand, and apply, the information and guidance necessary to work through your own issues and, when supplemented by your own detailed inputs, diagnose, design and implement strategies to reinforce the strengths of the family and enhance your own future family wealth and legacy plans.
+They provide a ‘deep dive’ into material which ensures that you have a chance to understand, and apply, the information and guidance necessary to work through your own issues.

 The courses here fall broadly into four related areas:

-- Courses related to Integrated Legacy Strategy, including the essential course in the Foundations of Legacy, which is a necessary precursor to virtually every other course on this site.
+1. Integrated Legacy Strategy, including the essential course in the Foundations of Legacy, which is a necessary precursor to virtually every other course on this site.

-- Courses related to Family Business Ownership and Strategy
+3. Family Business Ownership and Strategy

-- Courses related to Family Wealth Management
+4. Family Wealth Management

 For each of these four topic areas there is one Foundation Course, three Core Courses and one MasterClass.

-Overview and Orientation
+Overview and Orientation (Free and Open Access)

 Statement of Purpose and Introduction to the Raffles Legacy Learning Center